Xintre/github-search-engine/README.md

 ### Tooling

-- GH Actions for CI
+- GH Actions for CI & CD
 - `eslint` & `prettier` for code linting and formatting
 - `lefthook` for pre-commit & pre-push hooks
 - `jest` and `react-testing-library` with `@testing-library/user-event` for testing